zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 ***********************
 Because English plurals and possessives use the same /s/ and /z/ phonemes, they can create problems for even experienced writers.
-This section deals with these issues.
+This section discusses some of the common use cases.

 Singular vs. Plural Possessives
 ===============================